lmjh/fitness-tracker/README.md

 2. [GitPod](https://gitpod.io/) - Used to write all code and test before deploying to GitHub.
 3. [Balsamiq](https://balsamiq.com/) - Used to produce design wireframes.
 4. [Materialize](https://materializecss.com/) - Materialize CSS framework used extensively to create layout and styling of site.
-5. [jQuery](https://jquery.com/) - Used to initialize Materialize componenents and validate select elements.
+5. [jQuery](https://jquery.com/) - Used to initialise Materialize components and validate select elements.
 6. [Python 3.8](https://www.python.org/) - Used to code the application.
 7. [MongoDB](https://www.mongodb.com/) - Used for the application's database.
 7. [Flask](https://palletsprojects.com/p/flask/), [Jinja](https://jinja.palletsprojects.com/en/3.0.x/) and [Werkzeug](https://palletsprojects.com/p/werkzeug/) - Used to build the main application structure, page templates (Jinja) and account security (Werkzeug).